sombriks/sample-testcontainers/README.md

 certain schema and a set of tables to exists.
 We expect some data to be present.

 Therefore, when spinning up a test suite involving relational data, some setup is needed.
-And TestContainers offers goodies to be used exactly in that phase:
+And TestContainers offers goodies to be used exactly in that phase.

 ### Sample code - Spring/Kotlin/JUnit

-Spring tests has not only the setup phase but also The @TestConfiguration stereotype so the DI container will do the heavy-lifting for you:
+Spring tests has not only the setup phase but also The @TestConfiguration stereotype, so the DI container does all the heavy-lifting for you:

 ```kotlin
 package sample.testcontainer.kanban